-In December 2021, the audit published its 13th annual report.
-It is available at: www.nogca.org.uk/reports/2021-annual-report
+In January 2023, the audit published its 2022 Annual Report.
+It is available at: www.nogca.org.uk/reports/2022-annual-report

-This report is written for patients, family members and carers to highlight key findings from the annual report, and we have provided links to relevant sections of the annual report.
+This Report for Public and Patients highlights key findings from the Annual

+Report, and links to relevant sections of the Annual Report and other resources.